-The Boston Common’s Holiday Tree Lighting Ceremony will be taking place virtually on Thursday, December 3, and will be the city’s only tree lighting ceremony this year.
-Like each year, Nova Scotia gifted the city with a beautiful tree as a thank you for the help Boston gave them after a large explosion wrecked Halifax in the early 1900s.
+The Boston Common’s Holiday Tree is the official tree of Boston, and it’s as dazzling as ever this year.
+Like every year, Nova Scotia gifted the city with a beautiful tree as a thank you for the help Boston gave them after a large explosion wrecked Halifax in the early 1900s.

 2. Public Gardens

 What better way is there to enjoy the dazzling Christmas lights in the heart of the city than by taking a winter stroll through the Commons continue through the Public Garden and finish off in Comm Ave?

 Ah, the glowing Comm Ave!
 Could we even have a holiday lighting round-up without including this dazzling boulevard of lights?
 Pair it with a walk through the Garden and the Commons for the ultimate holiday walk!

 There may not be a tree lighting ceremony nor holiday activities on Copley Square this year, but you can still catch the Square’s glowing Christmas tree which will be lit all season long!

 Whether it’s Halloween or the holidays, Beacon Hill sure knows how to work the seasonal decorations.
 Boston’s oldest neighborhood turns particularly beautiful this time of year, so make sure to take a stroll through its cobble-stone streets to catch some amazing displays this holiday season!